 Pear Deck transforms existing Google Slides presentations into interactive experiences where every student participates through their own device.
 Rather than creating content in a separate platform, teachers build lessons exactly as they normally would in Google Slides, then use Pear Deck’s add-on to inject interactivity.

 The platform offers dozens of interactive question types, from multiple choice and short answer to draggable slides and collaborative spotlight features.
 Teachers can see student responses in real time on their projector, displaying anonymous contributions to spark discussion or identify misconceptions.
-Students who might never raise their hand in class can confidently contribute through their devices.
+Students who might never raise a hand in class can confidently contribute through their devices.

 Pear Deck’s “Takeaways” feature ensures students leave class with something tangible—notes, reflections, or lesson summaries that they can download and review later.
 This bridges the gap between interactive class activities and independent study.